 There are two key education tax benefits that can help families who are paying for college: the Lifetime Learning Credit and the American Opportunity Tax Credit (AOTC).
 In general, it may be wise to take the American Opportunity Tax Credit if you qualify.
 It could provide a larger credit, and you may not have to spend as much in order to get it.
 Here’s how to know if you qualify for the American Opportunity Tax Credit, plus how it works.
+For help with all types of tax and other financial questions, consider working with a financial advisor.

 The American Opportunity Tax Credit provides a tax credit for eligible students participating in a higher education program after high school.
 You can get 100% of the credit on your first $2,000 of annual educational expenses and 25% of credit on the next $2,000 in expenses per student.
 Even if the qualifying educational expenses are more than $4,000 per year, you can only receive a maximum credit of $2,500 per year for each student for a maximum of four years.